Ciru-Bug/Ciru-Bug/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on a roguelike.
+- 📫 How to reach me: cirubug on discord.
+- 💬 Ask me about my game!
+I love talking about my projects.

 <!--
 **Ciru-Bug/Ciru-Bug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.